shalomb/shalomb/cv/cv.md

   Linux,
   Ansible,
   Python,
-  OASIS TOSCA,
+  OASIS TOSCA
-  StackStorm

-* Development of VNF Orchestrator and practices for VNF Onboarding and Lifecycle Management.
+* Part of team developing the application orchestration & DevOps best practices for VNF Lifecycle Management on the Pan-Net NFVI platform.

 ---